September is Gynecologic Cancers Awareness Month

 Uterine Cancer

-Uterine cancer forms in the tissues of the uterus, the organ in which a fetus develops.
+Uterine cancer forms in the tissues of the uterus.
 The two types of uterine cancer are endometrial cancer and uterine sarcoma.

 Endometrial cancer forms in the tissues of the endometrium, the lining of the uterus.
 Obesity, diabetes, and certain genetic conditions may increase the risk of endometrial cancer.
 Uterine sarcoma is a rare type of cancer that forms in the uterine muscles or in tissues that support the uterus.
 Exposure to radiation therapy near the pelvis can increase the risk of uterine sarcoma.